MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityAssertionsReference.md

 It's "fun" that C is a standard where something as fundamental as an integer varies by target.
-According to the C standard, an `int` is to be the target's natural register size, and it should be at least 16-bits and a multiple of a byte.
+According to the C standard, an `int` is to be the target's natural register current_capacity, and it should be at least 16-bits and a multiple of a byte.
 It also guarantees an order of sizes:

 ```C